m-edal/normet/docs/autodew.rst

         variables_resample = ['feature1', 'feature2']
         df_dew, mod_stats = do_all(df, value=value, feature_names=feature_names, variables_resample=variables_resample)

-    **Details:**
+    **Notes:**

+    - Uses specified parameters to prepare data, train the model, and normalize the dataset.
+    - Ensures reproducibility by using the specified random `seed`.
+    - Facilitates monitoring of progress during the normalization process if `verbose` is True.
-    - If `model` is None, the function prepares the data, trains a new model using AutoML, and collects model statistics.
+    - If no pre-trained `model` is provided, a new model will be trained using the provided configuration.
-    - The function normalizes the data using the trained model and specified parameters.
-    - Returns a transformed DataFrame with normalized values and a DataFrame with model statistics for the testing, training, and entire dataset.

-.. function:: do_all_unc(df=None, value=None, feature_names=None, variables_resample=None, split_method='random', fraction=0.75, model_config=None, n_samples=300, n_models=10, confidence_level=0.95, seed=7654321, n_cores=-1)
+.. function:: do_all_unc(df=None, value=None, feature_names=None, variables_resample=None, split_method='random', fraction=0.75,
+                         model_config=None, n_samples=300, n_models=10, confidence_level=0.95, seed=7654321, n_cores=-1, weather_df=None)

     Performs uncertainty quantification by training multiple models with different random seeds and calculates statistical metrics.

     This function performs the entire pipeline from data preparation to model training and normalization, with an added step to quantify uncertainty by training multiple models using different random seeds.
 It returns a dataframe containing observed values, mean, standard deviation, median, confidence bounds, and weighted values, as well as a dataframe with model statistics.

     :param df: Input dataframe containing the time series data.
     :type df: pd.DataFrame